The committee's discussion

 Topic experts on the committee stressed that although chlorhexidine is used to combat a range of mouth infections, it will not remove dental plaque entirely (plaque build-up can lead to dental decay or gum disease).
 So it is not a substitute for effective toothbrushing of natural teeth or dentures [ES1.10, ES1.11, ES1.12, ES1.13, ES1.14].

-The discussion below explains how we made recommendation 1.4.1.
+The discussion below explains how we made the recommendation on care staff knowledge and skills.

 The committee discussed evidence from 46 studies in review 3 [ES3.1, ES3.2] on how care staff knowledge about oral health and skills to perform daily mouth care affects the oral health care of residents.
 Six of these studies reported that sufficient or improved oral health knowledge and skills helps promote access to dental treatment services.